vttc08/infra-docs/!documentation/Docker Apps/Web/docker-3x-ui.md

 - do not enable TLS for now

 After adding, click the add arrow, and there is a QR Code button, click to copy, it will show a QR code and copy to clipboard.
 (The QR Code might need to be expanded for 180% for mobile camera to see)

+For gRPC, the only thing that's changed is
+- transmission `gRPC`
+- Service Name - set to a path for gRPC

 ## Reverse Proxy
 ### Nginx Proxy Manager
 Under proxy hosts, add a new one or an existing one and adapt the config to the following